Men's semi-contact at WAKO World Championships 2007 Coimbra -84 kg

-The men's 84 kg (184.8 lbs) Semi-Contact category at the W.A.K.O.
-World Championships 2007 in Coimbra was the fourth heaviest of the male Semi-Contact tournaments falling between the light heavyweight and cruiserweight division when compared to Full-Contact's weight classes.
+The men's 84 kg (184.8 lbs) semi-contact category at the W.A.K.O.
+World Championships 2007 in Coimbra was the fourth-heaviest of the male semi-contact tournaments falling between the light heavyweight and cruiserweight division when compared to the full-contact weight classes.
 There were eighteen fighters from four continents (Europe, North America, South America and Oceania) taking part in the competition.
-Each of the matches was three rounds of two minutes each and were fought under Semi-Contact rules.
+Each of the matches was three rounds of two minutes each and were fought under semi-contact rules.

-Due to the less than required numbers for a thirty-two man event, fourteen of the fighters had a bye through to the second round.
+Due to the less than required numbers for a thirty-two-man event, fourteen of the fighters had a bye through to the second round.
 The tournament winner was the Canadian Jason Grenier who won gold by defeating the Greek Andreas Aggelopoulos in the final match.
-Germany's Robert Knoedlseder and Croatian Zvonimir Gribl won bronze medals for reaching the semi finals.
+Germany's Robert Knoedlseder and Croatian Zvonimir Gribl won bronze medals for reaching the semi-finals.